Larry Richman’s Missionary Companions

 Elder Larry Richman’s passport photo.
 My nicknames were “Dance,” “Dancing Larry,” and “Beyon Achin.”

-On February 2, 1976, the Monday before the earthquake, Elders Robbins, Howard, Argueta, and I took a trip to Zaculeu, a Maya archaeological site about 4 kilometres outside of Huehuetenango.
+On February 2, 1976, the Monday before the earthquake, Elders Robbins, Howard, Argueta, and I took a trip to Zaculeu, a Mayan archaeological site about 4 kilometres outside of Huehuetenango.
 The site was occupied by Mayans from 250–600AD.
 Zaculeu was the capital of the Postclassic Mam kingdom and was conquered by the K’iche’ Kingdom of Q’umarkaj.

 At Zaculeu, February 2, 1976.
 Elders Robbins, Argueta, and Howard.
 Elder Argueta is displaying the embroidered butterfly on the back of his shirt (made by his mom).